North Korea–United States relations: Defining issues of contention

-Polling on U.S./North Korea relations
+Polling on U.S.–North Korea relations

-In a 2020 YouGov poll conducted in the run-up to the US presidential election, the Washington-based Korea Economic Institute (KEI) of America, which commissioned the poll, reported only 31% of respondents approved of President Donald Trump's diplomatic overtures to North Korea, though a senior director at KEI conjectured support for diplomatic relations was weakened by Trump's calling Kim Jong-un, North Korea's leader, a "friend" and saying "they fell in love with each other."
+In a 2020 YouGov poll conducted in the run-up to the US presidential election, the Washington-based Korea Economic Institute (KEI) of America, which commissioned the poll, reported only 31% of respondents approved of President Donald Trump's diplomatic overtures to North Korea, though a senior director at KEI conjectured support for diplomatic relations was weakened by Trump's calling Kim Jong Un, North Korea's leader, a "friend" and saying "they fell in love with each other."

 Support among the American public for US forces to defend South Korea has increased steadily.
 While it was at a mere 26% in 1990, it nearly tripled to 62% in 2017, and in 2020, more than six in 10 Americans viewed the U.S. military alliance with South Korea as advantageous, with over half wanting to maintain the US troop level at nearly 30,000 soldiers.
-In 2017, a majority of the American public also had a positive view of Moon Jae-in, the South Korean President, who in 2018 supported a formal declaration to end the U.S.-North Korean war.
+In 2017, a majority of the American public also had a positive view of Moon Jae-in, the South Korean President, who in 2018 supported a formal declaration to end the U.S.–North Korean war.

 As relations with Korea waxed hot and cold under President Trump, American public opinion regarding North Korea likewise fluctuated sharply, and no clear picture emerges.
 In a 2020 Gallup Poll, only 12% of the Americans surveyed gave North Korea a positive rating.

-A Harris poll published in 2023 found that 68% of United States respondents believe that Joe Biden should offer direct talks with Kim Jong-Un.
-Fifty-eight percent agreed that the United States should offer North Korea with economic or diplomatic incentives in exchange for steps towards de-nuclearization.
+A Harris poll published in 2023 found that 68% of United States respondents believed that Joe Biden should offer direct talks with Kim Jong-Un.
+58% agreed that the United States should offer North Korea with economic or diplomatic incentives in exchange for steps towards de-nuclearization.

+In July 2024, North Korea dismissed Trump's claims of a close relationship with Kim Jong-un as ineffective, emphasizing that their bond didn't lead to substantial changes.
+Pyongyang reiterated that future DPRK-US relations depend on US actions, urging a shift in policy.
+Despite Trump's summits with Kim, no lasting diplomatic progress was achieved.

 History

-Following World War II the United Nations divided Korea along the 38th parallel, intending this as a temporary measure.
+Following World War II, the United Nations divided Korea along the 38th parallel, intending this as a temporary measure.
 A breakdown in relations between the U.S. and USSR, however, prevented a reunification.
 As a result, in August 1945, the U.S. and U.S.S.R. divided control over the Korean Peninsula, with the Soviet Army and its proxies supporting a communist government in the North and the U.S. supporting a capitalist government in the South.